Thinking Inside the Box Gum Grassy Woodland

 Box Gum Grassy Woodland was once widespread.
 However, the fertile footslopes and flats that support these woodlands were also the areas generally preferred for cropping, pasture and infrastructure development.
 As a consequence Box Gum Woodland has been reduced in area by 95% and remnants tend to be highly isolated and fragmented.
 The woodland and its waterways provide an essential home to many of our most threatened species.

-We are looking to partner with land managers who have existing areas of Box Gum Grassy Woodland on or adjoining their property, including areas with existing large trees and/or areas with a diversity of native groundcover species.
+We are looking to partner with land managers, whose properties are within the boundaries on the map below, who have existing areas of Box Gum Grassy Woodland on or adjoining their property, including areas with existing large trees and/or areas with a diversity of native groundcover species.
 Eligible projects include:

 - Protecting existing remnant areas by fencing to exclude stock.

 - Enhancing existing remnant areas by fencing to excluding stock and/or planting trees and shrubs to increase diversity.

 - Connecting existing remnant areas by fencing and planting large blocks of trees, tree lanes, clusters and/or paddock trees.
 This may include connecting to areas that aren’t on your property such as neighbouring remnants on roadsides, public and private land.